Buttergipfeli/Compose_Multiplatform_UI_Exploring/README.md

 This setup allows Android and Desktop to share the same view logic in `materialMain`, while iOS uses its own source set (`iosMain`), both depending on `commonMain`.

 Note: I have currently tested the implementation only on Android and iOS, so the desktop version may not work as expected.
+Also note that platform-specific non-Material views must have a fixed size.

 ```kotlin
 val commonMain by getting